PostHog/posthog.com/contents/blog/best-open-source-session-replay-tools.md

 If that sounds good to you, coming up are the best open source (or self-hosted) session recording tools right now.

+> Think we've missed a good open source session recording tool?
+Open an issue on [our website repo](https://github.com/PostHog/posthog.com) to make a suggestion.

 ## 1. [PostHog](https://posthog.com/)
 ![PostHog - open source product analytics replay](../images/blog/open-source-hotjar-alternatives/img1_PostHog.png)

-PostHog is an all-in-one product analytics platform that offers all the tools required to build better products, including but not limited to [Session Recording](/product/session-recording).
+PostHog is an all-in-one, [open-source product analytics](/blog/best-open-source-analytics-tools) platform that offers all the tools required to build better products, including but not limited to [Session Recording](/product/session-recording).
 Other features include [Feature Flags](/product/feature-flags), [Funnels](/product/funnels), [Heatmaps](/product/heatmaps), [Experimentation](/product/experimentation-suite), [Trends](/product/trends) and [much more](/product).
 All of PostHog’s tools work together natively, offering extensive, actionable user insights beyond what's possible with standalone session replay tools.

 ### Who is PostHog for?